Firebase Security Issues

 Add HTTP referrer and app restrictions to the API key.

 VAS scans your Firebase app for all these issues automatically.
-Free scan, instant results.
+Scans from $5, instant results.

 Run a VAS security scan for automated detection of common vulnerabilities.
 Manually check: database access controls, search code for hardcoded secrets, verify authentication settings, and test security headers.
 VAS catches all of these automatically.